brunohjs/rasa-model-report/.github/pull_request_template.md

 Describe the big picture of your changes here to communicate to the maintainers why we should accept this pull request.
 If possible, attach images of evidence.
 If it fixes a bug or resolves a feature request, be sure to link to that issue.

 ## Types of changes
-What types of changes does your code introduce to Appium?
+What types of changes does your code introduce to project?
 _Put an `x` in the boxes that apply_

 - [ ] Bugfix